BusraUygur/portfolio-project/README.md

-### Hi there 👋, Busra Uygur Barut
+# Busra Uygur Barut

-I am Busra from Beaverton, Oregon.
-I am a front-end developer.
-I enjoy learning new languages and frameworks like JS and React.

-## Skills
-HTML / CSS / JS / REACT / BOOTSTRAP
+I am a front-end developer from Beaverton, Oregon.
+This portfolio shows my learning and process using HTML / CSS / JS / REACT / BOOTSTRAP.